 These changes made a re-development of our vision approach necessary, which now consists of two neural networks.
-As the dataset generation plays a major role in the training of such, we developed an automated dataset generation using blender (see chapter 4).
+As the dataset generation plays a major role in the training of such, we developed an automated dataset generation using Blender (see chapter 4).
 The extended use of barriertape to block certain areas of the arena increased the planning inaccuracy of our old task planner, which is why we re-implemented the control architecture to enable replanning during task execution.
-The change of major parts of the software also required a refactoring of the overall system, as of which a custom software architecture approach was developed, which may be used and applied for most autonomous mobile robots and shall help keeping track of used programs aswell as leaving room for extensions.
+The change of major parts of the software also required a refactoring of the overall system, as of which a custom software architecture approach was developed, which may be used and applied for most autonomous mobile robots and shall help keeping track of used programs as well as leaving room for extensions.

 The supply issue with the old KUKA youbot also brought up the requirement for a new robot, which we developed over the course of the last two years.
-Our major hardware improvements such as the elimination of the blind spots at the robots sides and other features are discussed in chapter 3.
-In conclusion, chapter 5 gives an outlook to our current work, which covers speech recognition for extended human machine interface capabilities of our robot and the combination of multiple fisheye cameras for a fused 360° visual surroundings observation.
+Our major hardware improvements such as the elimination of the blind spots at the robot's sides and other features are discussed in chapter 3.
+The conclusion in chapter 5 gives a summary of the developments during the last season as well as an outlook to our current work, such as the use of new neural network architectures for object detection, reworking of our gripper concept and implementation of performance monitoring.